reiddraper/data-traceability/data-traceability.markdown

 interesting analytics.
 Historically, how many articles does the Boston Globe usually link to on their home page?
 Is there a larger variety of news articles in the summer?
 Another useful byproduct of this is that we can run new analytics on past data.
-We're not confined to the data since we turned the new analytics on.
+Because immutability can give us a basis from the past, we're not confined to the data since we turned on our new analytics.

 ### Clustering

-Clustering data is a difficult problem, as outlying or mislabeled data can completely change our clusters.
+Clustering data is a difficult problem.
+Outlying or mislabeled data can completely change our clusters.
 For this reason, it is important to be able to cheaply (in human and compute time) be able to experiment with rerunning our clustering with altered inputs.
 The inputs we alter may be removing data from a particular source, or adding a new topic modelling stage between crawling and clustering.
-In order to achieve this, our infrastructure must be loosely coupled enough that we can just as easily provide inputs to our clustering system for testing as we do in production.
+In order to achieve this, our infrastructure must be loosely coupled such that we can just as easily provide inputs to our clustering system for testing as we do in production.

 ### Popularity